-Genevera Allen is an Associate Professor of Electrical and Computer Engineering, Statistics and Computer Science at Rice University and an investigator at the Jan and Dan Duncan Neurological Research Institute at Texas Children’s Hospital and Baylor College of Medicine.
-She is also the Founder and Faculty Director of the Rice Center for Transforming Data to Knowledge, informally called the Rice D2K Lab.
+Genevera Allen is an Associate Professor of Electrical and Computer Engineering, Statistics, and Computer Science at Rice University and an investigator at the Jan and Dan Duncan Neurological Research Institute at Texas Children’s Hospital and Baylor College of Medicine.

 Dr. Allen’s research focuses on developing statistical machine learning tools to help people make reproducible data-driven discoveries.
 Her work lies in the areas of interpretable machine learning, data integration, modern multivariate analysis, and graphical models with applications in neuroscience and bioinformatics.

 In 2018, Dr. Allen founded the Rice D2K Lab, a campus hub for experiential learning and data science education.
 She was the Faculty Director of the D2K Lab from Fall 2018 to Spring 2022.